 \begin{proposition} For any deterministic estimator $\hat{\eta }$ of $\eta$,

-that is: as the SNR deteriorates, the probability of success is no better than random chance. \end{proposition}
+that is, as the SNR deteriorates, the probability of success is no better than random chance. \end{proposition}

-Proposition~\ref{prop:two_gauss} implies that in order to estimate the signal at low SNR we must consider methods that aim to estimate the signal $x$ directly, without estimating the nuisance variable $s$ as an intermediate step.
-In the next sections, we consider autocorrelation analysis for that purpose.
+Proposition~\ref{prop:two_gauss} implies that, at low SNR, particle picking is impossible: in order to estimate the 3-D structure, we must consider methods that aim to estimate the structure directly, without estimating the nuisance locations of the projection images as an intermediate step.
+In the next section, we develop an autocorrelation analysis technique for that purpose.